mih-kopylov/spring-web-version/README.md

 Header value can also be configured via property `spring.mvc.versioning.accept=application/vnd\\+json;version=(\\d+)`, so accept value will look like `application/vnd+json;version=1`.
 The property should contain a regexp pattern with a single group which contains a numeric version.

+## Minimal API version

+Default minimal API version is 1.
+That means if a request comes with version 0 then an `ru.mihkopylov.spring.version.exception.UnsupportedVersionException` will be thrown.

+Minimal API version can be configured via `spring.mvc.versioning.apiMinVersion=10` property